 - Be aware of your own implicit biases.
 You can start by taking the Implicit Association Test on race.
 Learn more.

-- Name and address racism when you witness it and work toward being at least a level-4 change agent! (see diagram below)
+- Name and address racism when you witness it and work toward being a level-4 racial justice change agent! (see diagram below)

 - Have a conversation during your leadership meeting about our United Methodist Preamble and Social Principles as they relate to race and the Gospel.

 - Invite your leadership team to take the online Implicit Association Test on race and use the Implicit Bias Workbook to discuss the results as a team, and then follow-up with relevant actions.